StreamElements/docs/src/content/docs/chatbot/quotes.md

 ### Editing Quotes

+Quotes can only be edited from the dashboard — there is no chat command for editing.
 To edit an existing quote:

 1. Go to the [Bot Quotes](https://streamelements.com/dashboard/bot/quotes) page
 2. Find the quote you want to edit